combefis/combefis.github.io/about/cv.md

     <h3>Conference papers (peer-reviewed)</h3>

     <ul>
+      <li>Sébastien Combéfis, Guillaume de Moffarts.
+Automated Generation of
+      Computer Generation of Computer Graded Unit Testing-Based Programming Assessments for Education.
+In <i>Proceedings of the 6th International Conference on Computer Science, Engineering and Information Technology</i>, November 2019.</li>
+      <li>Sébastien Combéfis, Guillaume de Moffarts.
+Learning Computer Science
+      at a Fair with an Escape Game.
+In <i>Proceedings of the 12th International Conference on Informatics in Schools: Situation, Evolution and Perspectives</i>, November 2019.</li>
       <li>Sébastien Combéfis, Arnaud Schils.
 Automatic Programming Error Class
       Identification with Code Plagiarism-Based Clustering.
 In <i>Proceedings of the 2nd Int'l Code Hunt Workshop on Educational Software